 In Tower’s case, we have covered the topic of website audits three times over the last three years.
 In all honesty, we don’t need three blog posts about website audits, just one will do.
-Therefore it was my task to find the website audit pages and compare them in terms of content value, usefulness, the amount of traffic they drive, their page authority and links back those pages.
+Therefore it was my task to find the website audit pages and compare them in terms of content value, usefulness, the amount of traffic they drive, their page authority, and links back to those pages.
 Once I found the page that I believed to be of the most value I had a couple of options, either:

 - no-index the pages that don’t perform as well

 - 301 redirect the lesser quality pages to the more valuable page

 - Create a new “super” page and redirect the other website audit pages to the new URL

 In this case, I chose to 301 redirected the under-performing pages so that their equity would be passed onto the main website audit blog post that we wanted to promote.
 Let’s dig into more detail about how to do this.

 Is There Such a Thing as Too Much Content?

 Yes, websites can become very bloated with low-quality content that is not performing as well as other similar content pieces.
 When users came to the Tower website and searched for “website audit” they found at least three different results, all of which are very similar.
 This meant the users needed to choose which post to view, guessing at which one was most applicable to their needs.
 This can negatively affect the user experience.
 It is far better to have one result for the website audit topic.
 Users no longer need to make a choice, allowing them to click through more confidently